 - Group members set goals to improve their group participation and work.

-- Celebrate accomplishments of the group and individuals.
+- Celebrate the accomplishments of the group and individuals.

 Reflection Questions

-The strategies above will help you create true cooperative learning out of group work, but it is essential to reflect and write down a plan that you can tweak throughout the year as your class develops.
+The strategies above will help you create authentic cooperative learning out of group work, but it is essential to reflect and write down a plan you can tweak throughout the year as your class develops.

 Ask yourself the following questions from the SEL Coaching Toolkit: